A.D. Club: A.D. Club

 Finally conceding to the university's anti-secret society stance, the chapter surrendered its charter in 1865 and became a non-secret society called the A.D.
 Club.
 (Note: The A.D.
 Club history says the fraternity charter was surrendered, while Baird's Manual says it was withdrawn.
 The fraternity chapter was reestablished at Harvard from 1887 to 1907, withdrawing to form Fly Club, another final club.
 This was not related to the A.D.
 Club.)
 A.D.
 Club is a final club, meaning that its members cannot join any other similar club.
 It is an all-male society.
 The club's officers include president, vice president, secretary, treasurer, custode, and librarian.
-After the Porcellian Club, it is considered the most socially prominent of the final clubs at Harvard.
+After the Porcellian Club, it has been considered the most socially prominent of the final clubs at Harvard.

 On February 13, 1917, The A.D.
 Club of Harvard College was incorporated as a trust.
 On May 2, 2021, it reorganized as a nonprofit corporation, A.D.
-Club, Inc. In addition, there is the One Plympton Preservation Foundation, a nonprofit organization that oversees the care of the A.D.
+Club, Inc. In addition, the One Plympton Preservation Foundation, a nonprofit organization, oversees the care of the A.D.
 Club's historic house.
 These various organizations are headquartered at 1 Plympton Street in Cambridge, Massachusetts.